Preparing to discover whether respondents are a good fit for your job offer? Check out these tips on how to write interview questions.

 Step 3: Develop Follow Up Questions

 It’s likely that you’ll naturally develop follow-up questions during the interview as you listen to the interviewee’s answers, but it’s also smart to write up some follow-up questions that could apply depending on their answers.
 Remember, you’ll want to consider several different ways that each applicant could answer your initial questions, and your follow-up questions should cover a number of different directions that could be taken by the interviewee.
+Looking for more how-to-guide articles?
+You might find our guide on how to write a testimonial helpful in writing that testimonial on a product or service you enjoyed.

 Step 4: Get Feedback